LearnersGuild/guide/General/Membership/guild-initiated-membership-termination.md

 # Guild Initiated Membership Termination

 The terms of your membership in the Guild are governed by your Enrollment Agreement, which incorporates this guide.
 The terms of your financial agreement with the Guild are specified in the Enrollment Agreement and Income Share Agreement \(ISA\), if applicable.
 If you decide to withdraw from the program after the stated cancellation period, you may begin that process by contacting your Learning Facilitator.
 See the [**How to Leave the Guild**](/General/Membership/learner-initiated-membership-cancelation-period.md) section for more information on post-cancellation period withdrawals.
-All financial obligations as specified in the ISA will apply.
+All financial obligations as specified in the Enrollment Agreement and ISA, if applicable, will apply.

 #### Learners Guild reserves the right to terminate your membership in the Guild as set forth in your Enrollment Agreement, including under the following cimcumstances: